 When I open the medicine locker I

-can see what's shifted forward.
+can see what has shifted forward.
 Because the plastic moves a bit all

-I have to do is tap it and stuff shifts back where it belongs.
+I have to do is tap it and stuff moves back where it belongs.
 By

 twisting the wooden closure I can open the locker and use the

 project was finding a plastic box.
 I was not going to pay perfectly

 good money and then chop something up.
 I believed folks would